Codrington, Antigua and Barbuda: Police, fire, and hospital services

 In a rented and renovated house on Barbuda, a temporary police station has been established from funding from the Peace, Love, and Happiness organization after many years of neglect, the absence of any facilities for holding suspects, and "unsuitable" working conditions for police personnel.

 Since Hurricane Irma, the Hanna Thomas Hospital has continuously received support from a variety of organizations, including the Indian government Aid Programme, PLH, Coco Point Trust, locals, and the Barbuda Council staff.
 It has been partially rebuilt and is currently equipped with wards for the majority of local emergencies, including a delivery room.
-It has a "experienced and qualified" pharmacist and a dedicated pharmacy with the majority of necessary medications on hand.
+It has an "experienced and qualified" pharmacist and a dedicated pharmacy with the majority of necessary medications on hand.
 Dr. Jeremy Deazle is the team's leader, and it includes a medical staff from Barbuda and doctors from Cuba.

 Most illnesses can be treated at the hospital for "reasonable" costs, but serious situations must be airlifted to Antigua if a pilot is available.
 Otherwise, a boat from the coast guard is deployed.
 Barbuda also has a visiting dentist.

 Barbuda has a fire brigade on duty at the airport for both emergency services and every plane landing.